-- B. The enforcement agency may require the person with overall responsibility for the construction to provide any other reasonable information to determine that the building as constructed is consistent with approved plans and specifications and complies with Part 6. - C. If construction on any portion of the building subject to Part 6 will be impossible to inspect because of subsequent construction, the enforcement agency may require the Installation Certificate(s) to be posted upon completion of that portion. - 4.
+B. The enforcement agency may require the person with overall responsibility for the construction to provide any other reasonable information to determine that the building as constructed is consistent with approved plans and specifications and complies with Part 6.

+- C. If construction on any portion of the building subject to Part 6 will be impossible to inspect because of subsequent construction, the enforcement agency may require the Installation Certificate(s) to be posted upon completion of that portion. - 4.
 Insulation Certificate.
 After installing wall, ceiling, or floor insulation, the installer shall make available to the enforcement agency or post in a conspicuous location in the building a certificate signed by the installer stating that the installation is consistent with the plans and specifications described in Section 10-103(a)2-A and for which the building permit was issued and conforms with the requirements of Part 6.
 The certificate shall also state the manufacturer's name and material identification, the installed R-value, and (in applications of loose fill insulation) the minimum installed weight per square foot consistent with the manufacturer's labeled installed design density for the desired R-value.
 The signatures may be original wet signatures on paper documents or electronic signatures on electronic documents. - 5.
 Certificate of Field Verification and Diagnostic Testing.
-For buildings that have used a compliance option that requires field verification and diagnostic testing, the building department shall not approve the building for occupancy until the building department has received for filing with the building plans a Certificate of Field Verification and Diagnostic Testing that has been signed and dated by the HERS Rater.
-Alternatively, the enforcement agency shall authorize the submittal of the Certificate(s) of Field Verification and Diagnostic Testing for retention to a HERS provider's database data registry.
+For buildings that have used a compliance option that requires field verification and diagnostic testing, the building department shall not approve the building for occupancy until the building department has received for filing with the building plans a For all buildings for which compliance requires HERS field verification, a certified HERS rater shall conduct all required HERS field verification and diagnostic testing in accordance with applicable procedures specified in Reference Appendices RA2, RA3, NA1, and NA2.
+Certificates of Field Verification and Diagnostic Testing that has been shall be completed, signed, and dated by the certified HERS reater who performed the field verification and diagnostic testing services.
+The Certificate(s) of Field Verification and Diagnostic Testing shall be submitted for retention to a HERS provider data registry in accordance with procedures in Reference Residential Appendix RA2 and Reference Nonresidential Appendix NA1.
+Submittals to the HERS provider data registry shall be made electronically.
+Alternatively, the enforcement agency shall authorize the submittal of the Certificate(s) of Field Verification and Diagnostic Testing for retention to a HERS provider's databasedata registry.
 These filings may be paper or electronic documents.
-A copy of the Certificate(s) of Field Verification and Diagnostic Testing shall be posted, or made available with the building permit(s) issued for the building, and shall be made available to the enforcement agency for all appropriate inspections.
+A copy of the registered Certificate(s) of Field Verification and Diagnostic Testing shall be posted, or made available with the building permit(s) issued for the building, and shall be made available to the enforcement agency for all applicable appropriate inspections.
 If construction on any portion of the building subject to Part 6 will be impossible to inspect because of subsequent construction, the enforcement agency may require the Certificate(s) of Field Verification and Diagnostic Testing to be posted upon completion of that portion.
-A copy of the Certificate(s) of Field Verification and Diagnostic Testing shall be included with the documentation the builder provides to the building owner at occupancy as specified in section 10-103(b).
+A copy of the registered Certificate(s) of Field Verification and Diagnostic Testing shall be included with the documentation the builder provides to the building owner at occupancy as specified in section 10-103(b).